 Compared to other industries, would you say sport is lagging or leading the pack?

-Adèle Stern: To my mind, sport is actually leading the pack in terms of gender equality.
+Adèle Stern: In my opinion, sport is actually leading the pack in terms of gender equality.
+In the sport industry, people are much more aware of gender equality.
 I feel like the question is tackled more efficiently than in other industries.
-In the sport industry, people are much more aware of gender equality.
-When I first arrived at Paris 2024, I felt that everyone was aware of how important gender equality was.
+When I first joined the Paris 2024 Organising Committee, I felt that everyone was aware of how important gender equality is.
 And from what I see now, there are a lot of things put into place to make sure women have a voice in every part of the Committee.

 Has the inclusion of women improved?
 How are sports professionals fighting sexist harassment and homophobia in sports?

-Adèle Stern: Regarding the sports industry, I sometimes feel that women are well represented at junior or intermediate positions but the gap seems to show-up for very high level positions.
-Paris 2024 is putting a lot of effort in making sure woman are well represented in the highest governing instances.
-Another note, the 2024 Paris Olympic Games will be the first gender-equal games in history, meaning there will be exactly as many women athletes as male athletes.
+Adèle Stern: Regarding the sports industry, I sometimes feel that women are well represented at junior or intermediate positions but the gap seems to show up for very high-level positions.
+Paris 2024 is putting a lot of effort into making sure women are well represented in the highest governing instances.
+On another note, the 2024 Paris Olympic Games will be the first gender-equal games in history, meaning there will be exactly as many women athletes as male athletes.
 It’s a very strong engagement from Paris 2024.